ESTI 2020 Annual Scientific Meeting

 The scientific programme encompasses state-of-the-art scientific presentations, and will focus on all aspects of Imaging of Respiratory Disease, with lectures on the latest advances in CT, MRI, and interventional radiology, together with refresher lectures, and multidisciplinary scientific presentations.
 Among the topics covered will be, interstitial lung disease, lung cancer screening and pulmonary nodules, molecular imaging and the role of artificial intelligence in thoracic imaging.

-Lectures on chest X-ray reading, lung nodule management and high resolution CT will take place the day before the main meeting.
+An interactive refresher course on chest X-ray reading, lung nodule management and high resolution CT will take place the day before the main meeting.

 Oxford is one of the most famous cities in the world, the home of the University of Oxford, and is known as the “City of Dreaming Spires.”
 The University is comprised of 38 colleges, some, University College, Balliol and Merton, dating back to the 13th century.
 Oxford has many famous and beautiful buildings which are open to visitors, such as the Bodleian library, the Ashmolean and Pitt Rivers Museums, and the Radcliffe Camera, and of course to some famous pubs, previously frequented by famous authors including JRR Tolkien and CS Lewis.
 The city is close to the Cotswolds, an area of outstanding natural beauty, and home to some of the most picturesque scenery and the prettiest villages and pubs in Britain.
 It is within easy reach of London by car, coach and train, and Heathrow airport is only 50 miles away.